jwlodek/pyautogit/docs/DocstringGenerated/ScreenManager.md

 as well as what the screen must do to refresh its status.
 Also supports performing long (async) operations, and running custom commands

 #### Classes

  Class  | Doc
 -----|-----
- ScreenManager | Main parent screen manager class for all subscreens
+ ScreenManager | Main parent screen manager class.